l7mp/stunner/examples/direct-one2one-call/README.md

 You can build the application server container locally from the tutorial [repo](https://github.com/l7mp/kurento-tutorial-node/tree/master/direct-one2one-call), or you can use the below manifest to fire up the prebuilt container image in a single step.
+This will deploy the application server into the `stunner` namespace and exposes it in the Kubernetes LoadBalancer service called `webrtc-server`.
 ```console
 kubectl apply -f examples/direct-one2one-call/direct-one2one-call-server.yaml
 ```

-This will deploy the application server into the `stunner` namespace and exposes it in the Kubernetes LoadBalancer service called `webrtc-server`.

-Note: due to a limitation of `stunner-auth-lib` currently the application server must run in the main STUNner namespace (usually called `stunner`), otherwise it will not be able to read the STUNner running config.
+Note: due to a limitation of `stunner-auth-lib` currently the application server must run in the main STUNner namespace (usually called `stunner`), otherwise it will not be able to read the running config.
 This limitation will be removed in a later release.
 If in doubt, deploy everything into the default namespace and you should be good to go.

 ### STUNner configuration

-With the application server is running, we still need a way for clients to exchange media.
-We will deploy STUNner in the headless deployment model for this purpose.
-The manifest below will set up a minimal STUNner gateway hierarchy to do just that: the setup includes a Gateway listener at UDP:3478 and a TCP listener at the same port, plus and a UDPRoute to forward  client connections back to STUNner itself.
+Next, we deploy STUNner in the headless deployment model into the Kubernetes.
+The manifest below will set up a minimal STUNner gateway hierarchy to do just that: the setup includes two Gateway listeners, one at UDP:3478 and another one at TCP:3478, plus and a UDPRoute.
 ```console
 kubectl apply -f examples/simple-tunnel/iperf-stunner.yaml
 ```

-And this is exactly the way we realize the headless deployment model with STUNner: we set STUNner as the backend for the UDPRoute so STUNner will loop back client connections to itself.
-The rest, that is, cross-connecting the clients' media streams between each other, is just pure TURN magic!
+In order to realize the headless deployment model with STUNner, we set STUNner's own service as the backend in the UDPRoute.
+This way, STUNner will loop back client connections to itself.
+The rest, that is, cross-connecting the clients' media streams between each other, is just pure TURN magic.

 Here is the corresponding UDPRoute.
 ```yaml